leonardodls/product-introduction-financial-accounting/assets/public/Chapter_1_Introduction_to_business_and_accounting_concepts/01_BusinessConcepts.md

 > “You have to understand Accounting and the nuances of Accounting.
 It is the language of Business”
 >
-> Warren Buffet, Chairman & CEO, Berkshire Hathaway
+> \--Warren Buffet, Chairman & CEO, Berkshire Hathaway

 ## Introduction